-Understanding Prion Diseases: Causes and Effects
+Prion Diseases: Causes and Treatment

-What Are Prion Diseases?
+What are Prion Diseases?

 Prion diseases, also known as transmissible spongiform encephalopathies (TSEs), are caused by abnormal, pathogenic agents called prions.
 These prions are misfolded proteins that trigger normal proteins in the brain to fold abnormally, leading to brain damage and the characteristic symptoms of these diseases.